KnorrFG/dotree/README.md

 The following features are planned:

 - A configurable default shell
-- Different types of auto completion for querying variables (History, Path)
 - repeatable commands, usefull for brightnessctl - or +

 ## Installation